ShaunJhingoor/JSproject/readme.md

 - Explore eukaryotic cells with a visual representation that the user can dynamically interact with
 - Explore prokaryotic cells with a visual representation that the user can dynamically interact with
 - Side by side visual comparsion of prokaryotic and eukaryotic cells
-- There is a nav link that user can click and go to my github
+- There is a nav link that user can click and go to my github and linkedin

 ### Technologies, libaries, APIs
 - Javascript